 So...
 What is SBI!?

-SBI! stands for Site Build It!
-My website was and is being built with Site Build It!
+SBI! - now stands for Solo Build It!
+My website was and is being built with Solo Build It!
 But it is much more than web-site-building.
 It is a wonderful program with step by step instructions and help guides and tips and videos of what to do each little step at a time.
 It is also a fantastic network of other web-builders who guide, encourage, give help, review and give the best tips.

-If you are serious about buiding a web-business, SBI! is all you need.
+If you are serious about buiding a web-business, Solo Build It! is all you need.
 It is far more than web-hosting... it really is the whole package.
 You don't need one thing extra- it makes sure that the site you are building will be seen- that traffic will come - and they will tell you how to make it happen.

 No!
-SBI! doesn't believe that building a web-business is easy... but it is possible and doable, with their step by step action guide, tools and expert advice.
+Solo Build It! doesn't believe that building a web-business is easy... but it is possible and doable, with their step by step action guide, tools and expert advice.

 Perhaps you have been thinking about building a profitable business, while continuing to educate your children?
 What could you do?
 Build an online business based upon what you know (from work experience, hobbies, passions, or past-times).
 If you know your subject matter, and if you're motivated to build a real business with growing, diversified revenues...Become an inspiring Infopreneur